arkadijs/redmine-install/README.md

 ## Redmine install

-This a script to install Redmine 2.4.2 on Ubuntu 12.04 LTS with the following features:
+This is a script to install [Redmine] 2.4.2 on Ubuntu 12.04 LTS with following features:
 - MySQL
 - ImageMagick for Gantt chart
 - Git